ljulliar/smalltalk-80-sources/README.md

 # Smalltalk-80 by the Book

 This project is about delivering the promise of the book "Smalltalk-80: The Language and its Implementation" (also known as the "Blue Book") as published by Xerox PARC in 1983.
-That is, implementing and running the complete Smalltalk-80 VM environment using only the Smalltalk language itself.
+That is, implementing and running the complete Smalltalk-80 virtual machine and its environment using only the Smalltalk language itself.
 Want to know more about the background of this project?
 Read our [bits of history](doc/History.md).

 **Disclaimer**: This project is still very much a work in progress.
 If you feel like contributing your time and talent to this project, pick any item in this [TODO](doc/TODO.md) list or any other task of your choice.
 All contributions, be it bug reports, code fixes, missing features, improved documentation, etc., are very welcome.